Autumn Buddha – At Rest

 and from food, man…”

-– Taittirīya UpaniṣhadIn this painting the bright bold colours of different shades of light and dark blue and white, with the big brush strokes of Acrylic on canvas, create a beautiful piece of artwork in Kloska’s series of the five elements.
+– Taittirīya UpaniṣhadIn this painting the bright bold colours of red, orange and yellow, with the big brush strokes of Acrylic on canvas, create a beautiful piece of artwork in Kloska’s series of the five elements.

 Artist: Ovidiu Kloska, Original Media: Acrylic on Canvas